valodzka/nomad-workarounds/README.md

     nmd redeploy <job-id> (<group>)

 _hashicorp/nomad#10727 NOMAD_ALLOC_INDEX is not always unique within a single job version_.
-This resolves non uniq `NOMAD_ALLOC_INDEX` of specified job by temporarily changing number counts of affected groups (use `resolve-all-collisions` to apply fix for all jobs).
+This resolves non uniq `NOMAD_ALLOC_INDEX` of specified job by temporarily changing counts of affected groups (use `resolve-all-collisions` to apply fix for all jobs).

     nmd resolve-collisions <job-id>